 - A. Each facility and the Youth Parole Bureau shall create standard operating procedures consistent with this policy, to include: - 1.
-Process for training staff on the DCFS/JJS Staff Code of Conduct policy, applicable SOPs, and agency policies, including documentation of training. - B. The DCFS Juvenile Justice Programs Office shall review this policy every three years, or sooner if deemed necessary (NRS 233B.050).
+Process for training staff on the Staff Code of Conduct policy (DCFS/JJS 100.02), applicable SOPs, and agency policies. - 2.
+Documentation of applicable training. - B. The DCFS Juvenile Justice Programs Office shall review this policy every three years, or sooner if deemed necessary (NRS 233B.050).